How to make a mobile technology revolution

 The 4G auction was better managed, with a coverage obligation on a low band licence.
 It will take time to see the impact of the UK 5G auction prices, although the money raised in the first part alone could have paid for 100,000 small 5G base stations.

 Why does the price of frequencies matter?
-The data speeds in the table on the previous page and extent of possible coverage for different frequencies tells us that the biggest single mobile radio engineering challenge over the next 10 years is going to be closing the digital divide and getting 1 Gb/s everywhere.
+The data speeds in the table and extent of possible coverage for different frequencies tells us that the biggest single mobile radio engineering challenge over the next 10 years is going to be closing the digital divide and getting 1 Gb/s everywhere.
 Those 100,000 small 5G base stations could have made a start.

 The fourth element is synchronising the network roll-out with development of new devices.
 Nobody will buy a next-generation mobile if there isn’t a next-generation network to connect it to and there is no point in rolling out a next-generation network if there are few next-generation mobiles in consumers’ hands.